VOIDITH/AnimeScraper-2.0/README.md

 ﻿# Anime Scraper

-Un web scraper moderno che aggrega contenuti da AnimeWorld e LiveChart, costruito con Python/Flask e un'interfaccia utente minimalista ispirata a Swift/XCode.
+A modern web scraper that aggregates content from AnimeWorld and LiveChart, built with Python/Flask and a minimalistic Swift/XCode-inspired UI.

-## 🚀 Caratteristiche Tecniche
+## 🚀 Technical Characteristics

 ### Backend (Python/Flask)
-- Web scraping avanzato con `cloudscraper` per bypassare protezioni anti-bot
+- Advanced web scraping with `cloudscraper` to bypass anti-bot protections
-- Sistema di caching per ottimizzare le richieste
+- Caching system to optimize requests
-- Gestione degli errori e logging dettagliato
+- Error handling and detailed logging
-- API RESTful per la gestione dei dati degli anime
+- RESTful API for anime data management

 ### Frontend (HTML/CSS/JavaScript)
-- Design responsive ottimizzato per mobile e desktop
+- Responsive design optimized for mobile and desktop
-- Interfaccia utente minimalista in stile Swift/XCode
+- Minimalist Swift/XCode style UI
-- Scroll orizzontale fluido con snap points
+- Smooth horizontal scrolling with snap points
-- Lazy loading delle immagini per prestazioni ottimizzate
+- Lazy loading of images for optimized performance

-### Sezioni Principali
+### Main Sections
-1. **Più Popolari**: Scraping da `animeworld.so/filter?sort=6`
+1. **Most Popular**: Scraped from `animeworld.so/filter?sort=6`
-2. **Ultime Uscite**: Scraping da `animeworld.so/newest`
+2. **Latest Releases**: Scraped from `animeworld.so/newest`
-3. **Calendario Giornaliero**: Integrazione con `livechart.me/schedule`
+3. **Daily Calendar**: Integration with `livechart.me/schedule`
-4. **Ultimi Episodi**: Scraping da `animeworld.so/updated`
+4. **Latest Episodes**: Scraped from `animeworld.so/updated`

-## 🛠 Tecnologie Utilizzate
+## 🛠 Technologies Use

 - **Backend**:
   - Python 3.x